-At the Gateway we aim for all our pupils to become fluent, confident readers with a good understanding of a wide range of literature.
+At The Gateway we aim for all our pupils to become fluent, confident readers with a good understanding of a wide range of literature.
 A love of reading is central to our culture at The Gateway and our aim is to create learners with a life-long passion for reading.
 Our approach for the teaching of reading provides our children with the opportunity to read widely and our resources enable all our pupils to experience a wide range of texts (fiction, non-fiction and poetry).
-We recognise that vocabulary is a key part of reading and this is explicitly taught without our reading curriculum.
+We recognise that vocabulary is a key part of reading and this is explicitly taught throughout our reading curriculum.

 Phonics is taught daily in EYFS and KS1 using Letters and Sounds supported by a range of practical and online resources including Phonics Play.
-Pupils are taught to recognise, blend and segment sounds for Reading and Spelling.
+Pupils are taught to recognise, blend and segment sounds for reading and spelling.

 The Role of Synthetic, Systematic Phonics in the